AaltoIIC/OPC-UA-GraphQL-Wrapper/README.md

 Communication with the OPC UA in the backend is done with the help of [python-opcua](https://github.com/FreeOpcUa/python-opcua) library

+Built with Python 3.8.
+Python 3.7 and 3.6 might work as well.

 ## Contents

 - [Introduction](#introduction)